Medicare Frequently Asked Questions

 MVP offers a variety of Medicare Advantage plans.
 Most plans provide doctor, hospital, and prescription drug coverage all in one plan for one monthly cost.
 They also provide worldwide emergency and urgent care coverage, plus coverage for medical services from Medicare providers anywhere in the U.S. who do not contract with MVP for non-emergency care.

 Where can I learn more about different MVP Medicare Advantage plans and their costs?

 How do I know which Medicare plan is best for me?

 Everyone’s situation is different so it’s important to compare plans and their total costs (including co-pays, prescriptions, etc.), not just premiums.
 You could also be eligible for the MVP DualAccess plan, if you qualify for both Medicare and Medicaid.
 We recommend contacting an MVP Medicare Advisor to learn more.

 What can I expect to pay for an MVP Medicare Plan?

 MVP Medicare Advantage plans offer a variety of affordable premiums.
 But it’s important to look at your total costs, which include deductibles, co-pays, and co-insurance.
-You can compare our plans online to see which plan fits your needs and your budget.
+You can get a personalized plan recommendation to see which plan fits your needs and your budget.